roipoussiere/Zazouck/README.md

   -b [TABLE_PATH], --build-only [TABLE_PATH]
                         Build only table (.csv) as TABLE_PATH (projet_name.csv by default), without compile stl files.
-  -j NB_JOB_SLOTS, --jobs NB_JOB_SLOTS
-                        Compile NB_JOB_SLOTS parts simultaneously (usually,
-                        set the same as the number of cores on your computer is a good choice).
   -e EXPORT_DIR, --export-dir EXPORT_DIR
                         Directory where .stl files will be exported (./projet_name/ by default)